SciBorgo/Missing-data/paper/paper.md

 could mean the work cannot be reproduced, and worse, may lead scientists and practitioners to the wrong outcome.

-It is imperative that missing data, or lack thereof, are reported.
-However, there is evidence that outside of sports science, researchers seldom consider missing data [@Schafer2002].
+It is imperative that missing data, or lack thereof, are reported [@Schafer2002].
 While there has been significant interest in modelling missing data [@refs], the exploration and reporting of missings have received less attention [@Schafer2002].
 This article aimed to: (1) estimate the proportion